 - Myths, to include a poor definition of respecting privacy

-We widened down our discussion talking about our experiences of de-escalating aggressive and violent situations in our workplaces.
-Our group then developed a list of ideas to share in our post-discussion post.
+We narrowed down our discussion to talking about our experiences of de-escalating aggressive and violent situations in our workplaces.
+Our group then developed a list of ideas to share in our post-discussion information.

-- think, observe and list so we know our next move (exit, attack, distract),
+- Think, observe and listen so we know our next move (exit, attack, distract),

 Barriers: Mental Fitness versus Preoccupation

-It is important to keep the obvious out, do not assess people on race and other bias cues or indicators.
+It is important to keep in mind the obvious - do not assess people on race and other bias cues or indicators.
 When we looked at the chart (see image below) we believe it qualifies where people can land on the spectrum of mental fitness.

-What we want, is people to be in the middle at the orange because these are people who are open and fearless for learning.
-Whereas the outsider edges are two different extremes that we need to be cautious and alert.
+What we want is people to be in the middle at the orange because these are people who are open and fearless for learning.
+Whereas the outsider edges are two different extremes that we need to be cautious and alert of.

 On one side, we have the black area were an individual is blocked by a pain condition and may not see details clearly.
-In comparison at the other end, the white side, is where the person is closed to taking in new thoughts and ideas due to their own bias.
+In comparison at the other end is where the person is closed to taking in new thoughts and ideas due to their own bias.

-Mark shared with us his concept of mental fitness and being able to observer if someone is preoccupied.
-Below in his chart, it illustrates how being open and fearless is a health range for most people to be in.
-However, if we notice people are showing sign of being suspicious or engaged, and edgy, this is when we need to tune in and observe for the predictive cues mentioned earlier.
+Mark shared with us his concept of mental fitness and being able to observe if someone is preoccupied.
+Below in his chart, it illustrates how being open and fearless is a healthy range for most people to be in.
+However, if we notice people are showing signs of being suspicious, or engaged and edgy, this is when we need to tune in and observe for the predictive cues mentioned earlier.

 Our member Mark asked our presenter about training sessions, Mark Mann shared the idea of having short scenarios where employees can observe for and find cues in their environment that are a deviation to the "norm".
-He suggests to create a training challenge for employees to find the various cues in the workplace, allowing them to collect the various pieces of the puzzle and share them back.
+He suggested creating a training challenge for employees to find the various cues in the workplace, allowing them to collect the various pieces of the puzzle and share them with the group.

 Obinna asked how do we defuse employee aggression?
-Mark suggested to identify the cues of violence and what you want to teach.
-Use various resources written articles, videos etc. Introduce what escalation looks like first and then move to De-escalation techniques.
-Tamara shared one of her work experiences of verbal aggression, which turned into physical violence.
-We discussed noticing the increasing aggregation over a period.
-Them take the time to neutralize the work environment so you do not become the target.
-Next we spoke about de-escalating the persons agitation so you can persuade them to remove themselves from the workplace, so they can do no harm to others.
+Mark suggested you identify the cues of violence and what you want to teach.
+Use various resources such as written articles, videos etc. Introduce what escalation looks like first and then move to de-escalation techniques.
+Tamara shared one of her work experiences of verbal aggression which turned into physical violence.
+We discussed noticing the increasing aggravation over a period.
+Then take the time to neutralize the work environment so you do not become the target.
+Next we spoke about de-escalating the person's agitation so you can persuade them to remove themselves from the workplace thus avoiding harm to others.